Liubice: History

-Around 1100 Liubice was besieged by the fleet of the pagan Rani, but with the assistance of Saxons from Holstein, Henry forced the Rani to pay tribute.
+Around 1100 Liubice was besieged by the fleet of the Rani pagans, but with the assistance of Saxons from Holstein, Henry forced the Rani to pay tribute.
 The Obotrite state collapsed after the death of Henry and end of the Nakonid dynasty in 1127; the Rani returned to sack Liubice in 1128.
 With the death of Canute Lavard in 1131, the Obotrite lands were partitioned between Niklot, who received Mecklenburg, and Pribislav, who received Wagria and Polabia.
 Pribislav chose Liubice as his residence in order to assert his claims for the inheritance of Henry, but he was reduced to being a Saxon vassal in Wagria after being defeated by Henry of Badewide in the late 1130s.
 Liubice and the Oldenburg region were ravaged by another Rani campaign in 1138 in which the castle's church was destroyed.

 Granted Wagria and Segeberg by Duke Henry the Lion in 1143, Count Adolf II of Holstein founded the new German settlement of Lübeck four kilometres from Liubice on a peninsula called Bucu at the confluence of the Wakenitz with the Trave.
 The remaining Slavic inhabitants of the region held their assemblies at Lübeck's Marienkirche until the 13th century.
 Some of the older Slavic laws were incorporated into Lübeck's city code, Lübeck law.